Green Driver State Incentives in Minnesota

 - Can prove they're capable of repaying the loan.

 - Have a net worth that is less than $500,000.

 - Generate an after-tax profit of less than $500,000.

-To be eligible for funds used for auxiliary power units (APU), your diesel truck engine must have a model year older than 2007.
-First check the EPA’s resource on Verified Idling Reduction Technologies (select the Idling Reduction tab once the page loads), and then consult the Small Business Environmental Improvement Loan Program on how to apply.
+To be eligible for funds used for auxiliary power units (APU), your diesel truck engine must meet certain requirements.
+First check the EPA's resource on Verified Idling Reduction Technologies (select the Idling Reduction tab once the page loads), and then consult the Small Business Environmental Improvement Loan Program.

 The Minnesota Propane Association (MPA) offers a rebate to customers who purchase new propane vehicles* or convert existing vehicles to propane vehicles.
 To qualify, the vehicle must be:

 - Registered in Minnesota.

 - Converted using systems certified by the U.S. Environmental Protection Agency.

 * For new vehicles, the rebate may cover only the additional cost of the propane vehicle over a regular gasoline vehicle.

 For more information, contact the Minnesota Propane Association at (736) 633-4271.